 - Optional: Associate or change the active directory that is currently associated with your Azure Subscription.

-- Create an Azure Active Directory administrator for Azure SQL server or Azure SQL Data Warehouse.
+- Create an Azure Active Directory administrator for the Azure SQL Database server, the Managed Instance, or the Azure SQL Data Warehouse.

 - Configure your client computers.

 - Create contained database users in your database mapped to Azure AD identities.

 - Connect to your database by using Azure AD identities.

 To learn how to create and populate Azure AD, and then configure Azure AD with Azure SQL Database, Managed Instance, and SQL Data Warehouse, see Configure Azure AD with Azure SQL Database.

 The following high-level diagram summarizes the solution architecture of using Azure AD authentication with Azure SQL Database.
 The same concepts apply to SQL Data Warehouse.
 To support Azure AD native user password, only the Cloud portion and Azure AD/Azure SQL Database is considered.
 To support Federated authentication (or user/password for Windows credentials), the communication with ADFS block is required.
 The arrows indicate communication pathways.

 The following diagram indicates the federation, trust, and hosting relationships that allow a client to connect to a database by submitting a token.
 The token is authenticated by an Azure AD, and is trusted by the database.
 Customer 1 can represent an Azure Active Directory with native users or an Azure AD with federated users.
 Customer 2 represents a possible solution including imported users; in this example coming from a federated Azure Active Directory with ADFS being synchronized with Azure Active Directory.
 It's important to understand that access to a database using Azure AD authentication requires that the hosting subscription is associated to the Azure AD.
 The same subscription must be used to create the SQL Server hosting the Azure SQL Database or SQL Data Warehouse.